 - The Moonlight Nightcrawler 3.5" focuser with various extension tubes and 2" and 1.25" adapters.
 This is an advanced, electronic, computerized focuser preferred by dedicated imagers.
 It is the most expensive upgrade, but for those who want perfection when it comes to imaging, this is considered one of the best.
 The downside is a very short focuser draw tube length which is great for imaging stability, but requires various extensions when converting to visual use.
 Since most high-end imagers rarely or never look through their instrument, this is usually no big deal.

 *Please note that the default color for the Nitecrawler will be RED unless specified otherwise.
 For a full list of available color options visit ww.focuser.com.

 Financing: Since this telescope is not immediately available it cannot be financed.
 However, when the telescope is ready to ship, financing for the balance can be arranged.

-Rings: Our American-machined rings are strong and stable, made of 6061-T6 aluminum, and precision CNC-machined to exact tolerance.
+Rings: Our CNC machined rings are strong and stable, made of 6061-T6 aluminum.
 Cast rings can break; our rings never do.

 Rail and Case: Each telescope comes with our Losmandy-Style 13" D plate and a heavy-duty, American-made, roadie-style case with wheels, a handle, and solid 3/8" plywood walls.
 This is a durable and strongly-padded hard case; it is not the typical cheap import case.